The bottom line on fake reviews: They’re more trouble than they’re worth.

 True Issue at the Root of Nevada’s Defamation Debate: How Easy Should It Be for Businesses to Sue Online Reviewers?

 Should businesses be able to sue customers for leaving bad reviews?
-What about customers who temporarily part ways with sanity, make friends with a bottle of pinot, and decide to spend the night anonymously misdirecting personal frustrations at the Internet in the form of SCREAM TYPED tall tales and fibs about businesses or a nemesis?
+What about customers who temporarily part ways with sanity, make friends with a bottle of pinot, and decide to spend the night anonymously projecting personal frustrations, in the form of online SCREAM TYPED tall tales, about businesses?

 In Nevada, lawmakers are tackling the question.